swiftlang/swift-org-website/getting-started/cli-swiftpm/index.md

 ## Bootstrapping

 Let’s write a small application with our new Swift development environment.
-To start, we’ll use SwiftPM to make a new project for us.
-In your terminal of choice run:
+To start, we’ll create a new project which compiles to an executable.
+In your terminal of choice, run:

 ~~~bash
 mkdir MyCLI